 The host system must drive CS# high after the device has latched the 24th bit of the SE address, otherwise the device does not execute the command.
 The SE operation begins as soon as CS# is driven high.
 The device internally controls the timing of the operation, which requires a period of t{SE} .
 The Status Register may be read to check the value of the Write In Progress (WIP) bit while the SE operation is in progress.
 The WIP bit is 1 during the SE operation, and is 0 when the operation is completed.
 The device internally resets the Write Enable Latch to 0 before the operation completes (the exact timing is not specified).

-The device only executes a SE command if all Block Protect bits (BP2:BP0) are 0 (see Table 7.3 on page 18).
+The device only executes a SE command for those sectors which are not protected by the Block Protect bits (BP2:BP0) (see Table 7.3 on page 18).
 Otherwise, the device ignores the command.